-DuraMAC Water Pressure Booster Systems are the first
+DuraMAC water pressure booster pumps are the first

-booster pump of their kind.
+booster system of their kind.
 Designed to be compatible for virtually all residential water pressure boosting applications they can be adjusted

 to operate based upon flow and/or pressure.

 Single speed, TEFC motor

 Single status light

 Electronics separated from waterway for safety